vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 The cleaning of `MiningSchema` elements makes them processible with less sophisticated tools.
 For example, it will be possible to use simple XQuery/XPath language queries to compute custom variable importance metrics.

 The relevance of an active field is proportional to the total number of `MiningField` elements that invoke it.
 Additionally, the role of an active field can be inferred from the relative location of invocations.
-The general rule with gradient boosting methods such as AdaBoost and GBM is that active fields that are more frequently referenced in earlier segments explain the "general case", whereas those that are more frequently referenced in later segments explain the "special case" (eg. outliers).
+The general rule with gradient boosting methods such as AdaBoost and GBM is that active fields that are more frequently referenced in earlier segments explain the general case, whereas those that are more frequently referenced in later segments explain special cases (eg. outliers).

 ##### Purging ScoreDistribution elements